 - Take away food ( Chips, fried food, burgers)

-Be warned that there is toilets on the premises but they are not for general public use.
+Be warned that there are toilets on the premises but they are not for general public use.
 Don’t think you can use them if you buy an ice cream or if the kids are busting.

 The owners have a strict policy and will only allow patrons of the “Driftwood Bar” to use them as directed by their liquor license and council regulations.

-If you need some insider information about where to fish or catch worms you can strike up a conversation with a flanno wearing middle aged man, drinking xxxx Beer, it will probably be a local.
+If you need some insider information about where to fish or catch worms you can strike up a conversation with a flanno-wearing middle-aged man, drinking XXXX Beer, it will probably be a local.

 They may look a bit dishevelled but I guarantee they will be happy to chat and always friendly.

 Yes, there is.
 You can enjoy a luxurious stay at the Eliza Fraser Lodge – a very private and all-inclusive retreat.
 Prices cater to all budgets and all group sizes.

 There are also plenty of private holiday houses and apartments to rent at Orchid Beach

 The choice is yours.